Tropical storm warnings issued for Puerto Rico, U.S. Virgin Islands

 AccuWeather meteorologists expect the disturbance to become the next storm of the 2020 Atlantic hurricane season.
 If it strengthens into a named storm, it would be called Isaias.
 This name was added after Ike was retired in 2008 but has not yet been used.
 Should the tropical storm form prior to Aug.
 7, it would set another early-formation record for the season.

-Irene from 2005, holds the title for earliest ever "I-storm" in the basin.
+Irene from 2005 holds the title for the earliest ever "I-storm" in the basin.

 A NOAA hurricane hunter aircraft is scheduled to fly into the region for further investigation and when meteorologists are able to detect where the center of the feature is situated, that information could be key in determining where the system may track and its impact in the coming days.